Frequently Asked Questions

 Sending a properly setup PDF file for your print job generally eliminates problems with missing fonts and graphics and unsupported applications or platforms.
 This is the preferred file format to send your jobs to Samco Printers.
 Most modern applications will allow you to export directly to a “Press Quality” or “High Quality Print” PDF file (or download and install this PDF preset definitions Job Options file).
 If your job has bleeds, please save it with bleeds and crop marks.

 Samco supports both platforms, as well as PDF files.

 If you have a small file (less than 5MB), attaching it to an email is probably the fastest and most convenient way.
-For larger files, you can save time and money by uploading your files directly from the "File Upload" section of this website.
-If you have a FTP client, you can also use that to send us a file by FTP.
-Call us for your login and password.
+For larger files, you can save time and money by uploading your files directly from the “File Upload” section of this website.
 For extremely large files, you can use an online service like DropBox, Google Drive, Microsoft OneDrive, WeTransfer, Hightail, Box, etc.

 Samco also supports a wide variety of traditional data carriers such as CDs, DVDs and USB Drives.

 Please include a hardcopy of your job (colour separated prints as well as a composite print with multicolour jobs).
 If you have not converted fonts to outlines or curves, include the fonts as well.
 If the graphics are linked (preferred) and not embedded in the page layout program, be sure to include the graphics as well.